AhmedAbuelnour/ProFileDownloader/README.md

 * It Provides High Performance in downloading by using the new API System.IO.Pipelines
 * It supports Resuming
 * It supports File Segmentation
-> What is New in V5?
+* Gives you higher control over the segments downloading
+* Cross platform - .NET Core 3.0
+* Higher speed Json Serializer and Deserializer
-* Downliading Now Shows:
+* Downloading Now Shows:
     1. Current %
     2. Current Speed
     3. How Much has been downloaded out of what is left

-* Gives you higher control over the segments downloading
-* Cross platform - .NET Core 3.0
-* Higher speed Json Serializer and Deserializer
+> What is New in V6?
+ * Support Streaming files Uploading/Downloading at the same time Sender/Recevier respectively
+ * Limitedless file size uploading/downloading

 ** Getting Started**

 > File Downloading, No Resuming, No File Segmentation